drorlab/GPCR-mining/README.md

 You can select residues and print their information in various formats.

-To select by the GPCRdb numbering, use the option '-id'.
+To select by a generic residue numbering scheme, use the option '-id'.
 The residues have to be provided in the format X.Y with X the part of the GPCR and Y the relative residue number.
 GPCRdb uses two similar [numbering systems](https://docs.gpcrdb.org/generic_numbering.html) (one sequence-based, following Ballesteros-Weistein, Wooten,... and one corrected for helix bulges).
-By default, the code will reeturn the combined format.
+By default, the code will return the combined format.
 For input, both formats can be used (BW etc. with a . as sperator and the GPCRdb format with x).
+To select multiple residues, their IDs have to be separated by a whitespace and everything enclosed in quotation marks.

+    python -m gpcrmining.gpcrdb -n adrb1_human -id "5.45 5x461 6.24 6.27 6x50"

 To select by the sequential residue numbering, use the option '-rn'.

-In both options, multiple residues can be selected.
-Their IDs have to be separated by a whitespace and everything enclosed in quotation marks.
+    python -m gpcrmining.gpcrdb -n adrb1_human -rn "230 231 232 233 313 339"

 If both options are provided, only residues that fulfill both conditions will be printed.
 For example,

     python -m gpcrmining.gpcrdb -n adrb1_human -id "5.45 5x461 6.24 6.27 6x50" -rn "230 231 232 233 313 339"